ThomasWong2022/numerai-datasets/README.md

-# numerai-signals
+# numerai-datasets

-Resources for Numerai Signals Tournament
+Resources for Numerai Tournaments